-- I Have Many Names: He wrote under several pseudonyms: Georges Sim, Christian Brulls, Gom Gut, Georges d'Isly, Jean du Perry, Jean Dorsage, Jacques Dorsonne, Luc Dorsan, Georges Martin, Georges en Gaston Vialis.
+- Pen Name: He wrote under several pseudonyms: Georges Sim, Christian Brulls, Gom Gut, Georges d'Isly, Jean du Perry, Jean Dorsage, Jacques Dorsonne, Luc Dorsan, Georges Martin, Georges en Gaston Vialis.

-- Mistaken Nationality: He is often though to be French, but was Belgian, even the most widely read Belgian author of all time.
+- Mistaken Nationality: He is often thought to be French, but was Belgian, even perhaps the most widely read Belgian author of all time.

 - Psychological Thriller: Simenon had a keen interest in human psychology and often made it a large part of his plots to seek behind characters' motivations.
 His non-fiction work also deals with this subject.

-- Smoking Is Cool: Simenon was a pipe smoker himself and therefore he let his character Maigret smoke one too.
+- Smoking Is Cool: Simenon was a pipe smoker himself and therefore he had his character Maigret smoke one too.